Indranil1233/Machine-Learning-Task/README.md

 Anomaly Detection: Here, you'll find an implementation of an anomaly detection from scratch.
 The script identifies anomalies in a dataset based on deviations from a normal distribution.

+There is a functionality to read and write CSV files.
+AnomalyDetector Class implements an anomaly detection algorithm based on Z-scores. the cose Initializes the detector with a threshold value. fit(X):its the detector to the provided data X by calculating mean and standard deviation for each feature. detect_anomalies(X): Detects anomalies in the provided data X based on the calculated mean and standard deviation.
+Returns a boolean list indicating whether each sample is anomalous or not.
+Code Converts the list of data to a numpy array X.
+Anomaly Detection:
+Initializes an AnomalyDetector object.
+Fits the detector to the data.
+Detects anomalies in the data.
+Prints the indices of anomalies found in the data.

 Logistic Regression from scratch :